The Forest Ensemble

 Astronium graveolens - Voice

-A resilient hardwood with elegant, long-compound leaves, this species finds refuge beneath the shelter of established pioneers.
-It carries the melodic theme that drives the forest’s recovery, bridging the gap from early colonization to a mature, stable ecosystem
+Astronium graveolens, a resilient hardwood with elegant, long-compound leaves, finds refuge beneath the shelter of established pioneers.
+It carries the melodic theme that drives the forest’s recovery, bridging the gap from early colonization to a mature, stable ecosystem.

 The Late-Successional